-- A. Contains a misrepresentation of fact; or - B. Is likely to mislead or deceive because it fails to make full disclosure of relevant facts; or - C. Represents that professional services can or will be completely performed for a stated fee when this is not the case, or makes representations with respect to fees for professional services that do not disclose all variables affecting the fees that will, in fact, be charged; or - D. Contains other representations or implications that in reasonable probability will cause an ordinary prudent person to misunderstand or be deceived.

-1.7 ASSUMPTION OF PRACTICE OF A RETIRED OR DECEASED OPTOMETRIST.
-(REPEALED)

-1.8 RENEWALS, REINSTATEMENTS AND REACTIVATIONS.
+- B. Is likely to mislead or deceive because it fails to make full disclosure of relevant facts; or - C. Represents that professional services can or will be completely performed for a stated fee when this is not the case, or makes representations with respect to fees for professional services that do not disclose all variables affecting the fees that will, in fact, be charged; or - D. Contains other representations or implications that in reasonable probability will cause an ordinary prudent person to misunderstand or be deceived. - 1.9497 ASSUMPTION OF PRACTICE OF A RETIRED OR DECEASED OPTOMETRIST.
+(REPEALED) - 1.1048 RENEWALS, REINSTATEMENTS AND REACTIVATIONS.